 However, efforts to understand and respond to these risks are still in their early stages.

 To help address this issue, since 2018, 2° Investing Initiative has been expanding its work in emerging markets with an initial focus on Latin America.
-Our activities in the region aim to help investors, banks, supervisory authorities, regulators, and governments integrate climate change considerations into their activities, with a special focus on portfolio analysis.
+As part of this program, 2DII has worked on or has active projects in Brazil, Chile, Colombia, Malaysia, Mexico, Nigeria, Peru, the Philippines, and South Africa, among others.
+Our activities aim to help investors, banks, supervisory authorities, regulators, and governments integrate climate change considerations into their activities, with a special focus on portfolio analysis.

 Key workstreams of the program include:

-Workshops and other engagement activities together with our partners: UN Environment Program Finance Initiative (UNEP-FI), WWF Singapore, Inter-American Development Bank (IDB), UN Principles for Responsible Investment (UNPRI), the Mexican Green Finance Committee (CCFV in Spanish), and the Asia Sustainable Finance Initiative (ASFI).
+This workstream includes training, workshops, and other capacity building activities together with our partners: UN Environment Program Finance Initiative (UNEP-FI), WWF Malaysia, WWF Singapore, Inter-American Development Bank (IDB), UN Principles for Responsible Investment (UNPRI), the Mexican Green Finance Committee (CCFV in Spanish), WayCarbon, and the Asia Sustainable Finance Initiative (ASFI).

 Portfolio assessment partnerships

-Application of the PACTA scenario analysis and climate stress testing tools in partnership with four industry associations and two supervisors in Latin America.
-Partners include:
+This workstream focuses on applying the PACTA scenario analysis and climate stress testing methodologies, in partnership with industry associations and supervisors in Latin America.

 - Colombian Insurers Federation (FASECOLDA)